 The goals of testing for proteinuria include screening individuals who may be at risk, detecting the condition, determining its underlying cause, evaluating the type and quantity of protein being released, and evaluating kidney function.
 If proteinuria is detected, the person will be monitored at intervals to see if it resolves or becomes worse.
-Both urine and blood tests may be ordered to evaluate proteinuria.
+Both urine and blood tests will be ordered to evaluate proteinuria.

 Screening for protein in the urine may be performed as part of a general health exam or as part of a check-up for an individual who is known to have a condition that may cause proteinuria.
 Some screening tests include: